Search for answers or browse our knowledge base.

-Not only is it important to keep your site up to date, by upgrading WordPress and plugins when an update becomes available, but it is also important to do a full backup of your site on a monthly basis, in case you choose to move your site in the future, or need to restore your site due to data loss or other unfortunate event, like your site was hacked.
+Not only is it important to keep your site up to date by upgrading WordPress and plugins when an update becomes available, but it is also important to do a full backup of your site on a monthly basis in case you choose to move your site in the future, or need to restore your site due to data loss or other unfortunate events, like your site was hacked.

 What if my site breaks, and I lose everything?
 How can I restore my site to a working version?

 This is where a backup tool comes in.
 Of all the backup plugins available, we have found UpdraftPlus plugin to be one of the easiest for restoring a WordPress website.
 Another option is going with a host that supplies backups on a daily or weekly basis [read more about creating a full backup from server].

 Backup: Files & Database

 BackupBuddy is a fantastic WordPress plugin to automate full-site backups.
 However, there are many free alternatives in the WordPress plugin directory that can also get the job done.
-For example, WordPress Backup to Dropbox.
+For example, WordPress Backup to Dropbox or Updraft.
 Keeping regular backups offline is ideal for a WordPress website so it can be restored if something did happen.

 - BackupBuddy – Premium plugin with annual subscription.
 Can backup to FTP, Amazon S3, Dropbox and more.